-At Stratford-sub-castle we believe that all children have a right to attend school and learn in a safe environment.
+At Stratford-sub-Castle Primary School we believe that all children have a right to attend school and learn in a safe environment.
 Children should be free from harm by adults in the school and other pupils.

-Occasionally, allegations may be made against pupils by others in the school, which are of a safeguarding nature.
+Occasionally, pupils in the school may make allegations against other pupils, which are of a safeguarding nature.
 Safeguarding issues raised in this way may include physical abuse, emotional abuse, sexual abuse and sexual exploitation.
 We are aware that different gender issues can be prevalent when dealing with peer on peer abuse e.g. girls being sexually touched / assaulted or boys being subjected to initiation / hazing type violence.

-Staff also recognise that while boys and girls can abuse their peers, it is more likely that girls will be viscitms and boys instigators.
+Staff also recognise that while boys and girls can abuse their peers, it is more likely that girls will be victims and boys instigators.
 It is likely to include, but not limited to:

-- bullying (including cyber bullying)

-- gender based violence/sexual assaults

-- sexting

-- 'upskirting' or any picture taken under a person's clothing without them knowing to obtain sexual gratification or cause humiliation or distress.

-- initiation/hazing type violence and rituals.
+- bullying (including cyber bullying) - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical - gender based violence/sexual assaults - sexting - 'upskirting' or any picture taken under a person's clothing without them knowing to obtain sexual gratification or cause humiliation or distress. - initiation/hazing type violence and rituals.